 - 3 grams celery seed, about 1/2 teaspoon

 - 1/2 cup white wine

 - Take out some hog casings and set in a bowl of warm water.

-- After you are done grinding, freeze the sausage until its between 28°F and 32°F. When it’s ready, add the rest of the black pepper, basil and garlic, plus the wine and lemon juice, then mix thoroughly either using a Kitchenaid on low for 60 to 90 seconds or with your (very clean) hands for 2 minutes.
+- After you are done grinding, freeze the sausage until its between 28°F and 32°F. When it's ready, add the rest of the black pepper, basil and garlic, plus the wine, then mix thoroughly either using a Kitchenaid on low for 60 to 90 seconds or with your (very clean) hands for 2 minutes.
 This is important to get the sausage to bind properly.
 Once it is mixed well, put it back in the fridge while you clean up.

 - Stuff the sausage into the casings.
 Twist off links by pinching the sausage down and twisting it, first in one direction, and then with the next link, the other direction.
 Or you could tie them off with butcher’s string.
 Make sure you pierce the casing wherever there are air pockets, gently squeezing the links to remove any air.

 - Hang the sausages in a cool place for up to 4 hours (the colder it is, the longer you can hang them).
-If it is warm out, hang for one hour.
+If it is warm out, as in hotter than about 70°F, hang for one hour.
 Once they have dried a bit, put in the fridge until needed.
 They will keep for at least a week in the fridge.
 If you are freezing the sausages, wait a day before doing so.
 This will tighten up the sausages and help them keep their shape in the deep-freeze.